|Nutritional Guidelines (per serving)|

 Did you know that some of the most creative recipes for ground beef exist in Turkish cuisine?
-Ground beef is used to make meatballs, meatloaves, layered pastry called ‘börek’ (beur-ECK’) and cooked together with endless varieties of vegetables to make savory dishes and stews like spinach and ground beef stew and eggplant stuffed with ground beef.
+Ground beef is used to make meatballs, meatloaves, layered pastry called ‘börek’ (beur-ECK’) and cooked together with endless varieties of vegetables to make savory dishes and stews like spinach, ground beef stew, and eggplant stuffed with ground beef.

 Another great Turkish recipe for ground beef is called ‘Çanak Köftesi,’ or meat cups filled with mashed potato.
 It’s actually very simple to make.
 All you have to do is prepare the recipe for basic Turkish köfte and Turkish-style mashed potatoes, better known as ‘patates püresi’ (pah-tah-TEYS’ peur-ay-SEE’)and put the two together.

 The trick is to make small cups out of the ground beef mixture and fill each one with a generous mound of mashed potato.
 A sprinkle of popular Turkish cheese like fresh kashar and you pop them in the oven.

 - 1 lb ground beef, 10 or 20% fat content